DikshantK25/Sorting-Visualizer/README.md

    - Click **Generate New Array** to create a new set of random bars.
    - Click on one of the sorting algorithm buttons (e.g., **Bubble Sort**, **Quick Sort**, etc.) to start the visualization.
-   - Use the **Pause** button to pause the current sorting process.
-   - Use the **Resume** button to continue the sorting process.
+   - Use the **Pause** and **Resume** buttons to control the sorting process.
    - The **Status** display will update to show which algorithm is running or when sorting is complete.

 ## Customization

-Feel free to modify the colors, delays, or any aspect of the sorting algorithms in `script.js`:
+- You can modify the colors, delay intervals, or any part of the sorting algorithms in `script.js`.
 - The color variables (default, compare, key, pivot, etc.) are defined at the top of `script.js` for easy customization.
-- Delay intervals can be adjusted to speed up or slow down the visualization.

 ## Deployment

-Since this is a static project, you can deploy it on any static hosting platform such as GitHub Pages, Vercel, or Netlify.
+This is a static project, so you can deploy it on any static hosting platform such as GitHub Pages, Vercel, or Netlify.

 ### Deploying on Vercel